puppetlabs/gatling-puppet-load-test/docs/abs_utils.md

 This script was created to assist in working with the [`pe_xl`](https://github.com/reidmv/reidmv-pe_xl) module.
 It provisions the nodes used by the module and generates the [Bolt](https://github.com/puppetlabs/bolt) [inventory](https://puppet.com/docs/bolt/latest/inventory_file.html) and [parameter](https://puppet.com/docs/bolt/latest/writing_tasks.html#concept-21) files populated with the provisioned hosts.

-EC2 hosts using the GPLT defaults (c5.2xlarge / 80GB ) are provisioned for the following roles:
+EC2 hosts are provisioned for the following roles:

 #### Core roles
 * master